espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Sanguine Mutagen (Major).md

 For 1 hour you gain greatly increased blood production, filtering out contagions and boosting your endurance but causing your body to bloat with blood.

 **Benefit** You gain a +4 item bonus to Fortitude and Reflex saves.
-When you roll a success on a save against a disease, poison, or effect that would give you the [[Fatigued]] condition, you get a critical success instead and your critical failures on such saves become failures instead.
+When you roll a success on a save against a disease, poison, or effect that would give you the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fatigued]] condition, you get a critical success instead and your critical failures on such saves become failures instead.

 **Drawback** Whenever you take piercing or slashing damage, you take 1d6 bleed.